Tejas-Sakpal/last-minute-revision/Python_Interview_LastMinute_Prep.md

 **Interview tips:** Think aloud, state your assumptions, start with a brute-force solution then optimize, mention time/space complexity, and test your code with an edge case (empty input, single element, negatives).

 ---

-*Good luck, Tejas — you've got this.
-Read it once top-to-bottom, then re-read the bold lines and Section 13.*